RON Security and Identity Verification: How Online Notarization Stays Safe and Legal

 Secure Technology Used in RON Platforms

-Florida-approved RON platforms use advanced technology designed specifically for notarization security, including:
+Florida-approved RON platforms use advanced technology designed for security:

 End-to-end encryption